s-gbz/grilborzer.github.io/_posts/2021-01-10-red-sparrow-review.md

 There's no spoiler to say that things get pretty messy for Dominica.
 She is confronted with vigour violence and a sum of not so subtle sexual stuff.
 It's nothing overly disturbing, but be aware that the human body contains *a lot* of blood.
-Funny our typical, beloved action heroes see so little of that.

-Violence is ugly and it's easy to look away, but in this case *you will*.
+Violence is ugly and it's easy to look away, but the crew went out of their way to make sure you won't.

 # (Too?) fast paced, pushing plot
 Red Sparrow is most definetly for you if you like "change".
 It's fast paced and has a lot of "showplace switching".
 We litteraly jump from scene to scene and plot thread to plot thread.
 **Some folks will love that!**
-It's just a bit too much for my liking.
+It's just a bit too much for my liking though.

 Related examples I have to think of are [The Big Lebowski](imdb) and more recently [American Hustle](imdb), the later even co-starring Jennifer Lawrence.
 If you've seen either of those, you know there's a lot happening.
-The difference and the problem in Red Sparrow is that the pieces don't fit that well together (and there're even more of them!).
+The difference and the problem in Red Sparrow is that **not all pieces fit that well together**.

 Some transitions feel sloppy and gaping.
 I do appreciate works with "more questions than answers",